-Judge gives custody of child to 1 dad and 2 'moms'
+Judge gives custody of child to 1 dad and 2 moms

 - The father and two women had relationship and planned to raise the child together

-(CNN)An unconventional family produced a child before becoming tangled in a lengthy custody battle that ended last week when a New York judge awarded shared custody of the boy to his dad and two "mothers."
+(CNN)An unconventional family produced a child before becoming tangled in a lengthy custody battle that ended last week when a New York judge awarded shared custody of the boy to his dad and two mothers.

 The boy in the case is the biological child of a man and one of his neighbors.
 Both the man and his wife had a longstanding, intimate relationship with the birth mother, according to court documents.